daidodo/Improved-AnsiEsc/README.md

 *AnsiEsc* is a Vim plugin to show [ANSI escape code](https://en.wikipedia.org/wiki/ANSI_escape_code) properly.

-This repository improve *AnsiEsc* slightly to avoid some conflicts between ANSI ESC code and Vim syntax system.
+This project improves *AnsiEsc* slightly by fixing some conflicts between ANSI ESC code and Vim syntax system, and makes it more friendly with other syntax settings.

 # Installation